An efficient randomized homotopy method to approximate eigenpairs of tensors: Abstract

 \section{Abstract}

-Let $f=(f_1,\ldots,f_n)$ be a system of $n$ complex homogeneous polynomials in $n$ variables of degree $d\geq 2$.
-We call $(\zeta,\eta)\in \HP^n\backslash\set{[0:1]}$ an \emph{h-eigenpair} of~$f$ if $f(\zeta)=\eta^{d-1} \zeta$.
-We describe a randomized algorithm to compute approximations of h-eigenpairs of polynomial systems.
+Let $A \in (\HC^{n})^{\otimes p}$ be a complex tensor of order $p$.
+The pair $(v,\eta)\in\HC^n\times \HC$ is called an \emph{h-eigenpair} of $A$, if $v\neq0$ and it satisfies $Av^{p-1}=\eta^{p-2} v$, where~$Av^{p-1}$ is the contraction of $A$ by $v$ in all but the first modes.
+We describe a randomized algorithm to compute approximations of h-eigenpairs of complex tensors.
 Assuming random input, the average number of arithmetic operations it performs is polynomially bounded in the input size.